Understanding Invesco QQQ Trust, Series 1's Unusual Options Activity | Benzinga

 Understanding Invesco QQQ Trust, Series 1's Unusual Options Activity

-On Thursday, shares of Invesco QQQ Trust, Series 1 (NASDAQ:QQQ) saw unusual options activity.
-After the option alert, the stock price moved up to $368.78.
+On Monday, shares of Invesco QQQ Trust, Series 1 (NASDAQ:QQQ) saw unusual options activity.
+After the option alert, the stock price moved down to $367.89.

 - Option Type: SWEEP